Royal Northern Sinfonia: History

 In May 2014, the Royal Northern Sinfonia announced the appointment of Lars Vogt as its next music director, effective September 2015.
 Vogt served as music director designate for the 2014–2015 season, in his first formal orchestral post.
 In November 2014, the orchestra announced the appointment of Julian Rachlin as its new principal guest conductor, effective with the 2015–2016 season.

 During Vogt's tenure, Royal Northern Sinfonia toured to Asia.
 In 2017, the orchestra performed at the BBC Proms' first Prom outside of London since 1930, at Stage@TheDock in Hull.
 Vogt concluded his tenure as music director in 2020, and subsequently held the title of Principal Artistic Partner with the orchestra until his death in September 2022.

-In January 2020 Dinis Sousa first guest-conducted the orchestra.
+In January 2020, Dinis Sousa first guest-conducted the orchestra.
 He returned as guest conductor in the autumn of 2020.
-In March 2021 Royal Northern Sinfonia announced the appointment of Sousa as its next principal conductor, effective from September 2021.
+In March 2021, the orchestra announced the appointment of Sousa as its next principal conductor, effective from September 2021.
+In September 2023, Royal Northern Sinfonia announced the extension of Sousa's contract as principal conductor through the close of the 2026-2027 season.

+In November 2022, Nil Venditti first guest-conducted the orchestra.
+In June 2024, the orchestra announced the appointment of Venditti as its next principal guest conductor, the first female conductor to be named to the post, effective with the 2024-2025 season.

 The orchestra has recorded for the NMC and Naxos labels, among others.